Table of Contents Show

 The continuous rising emissions of these greenhouse gases are the main reason of climate change.

 1. Carbon dioxide

 Carbon dioxide is one of the most prominent parts of our atmosphere and a powerful one among the other greenhouse gases.
 Some activities lead to an increase in the concentration of this greenhouse gas, namely carbon dioxide.
 These activities are:

 - Man-made causes of carbon dioxide emission- Nature exploits activities like deforestation, burning fossil fuels, and changes in land-use patterns.
-Statistically, human activities have unfortunately contributed to increasing carbon dioxide by 48% since the industrial revolution.
+Statistically, human activities have unfortunately contributed to increasing carbon dioxide by 48% since the Industrial Revolution.

-The primary methane emission sources are activities like decomposition of animal waste and biological matter, rice cultivation, ruminant digestion, and manure management.
+The primary methane emission sources are activities like the decomposition of animal waste and biological matter, rice cultivation, ruminant digestion, and manure management.